-The last feature, called Behavioural based Intrusion Prevention System (IPS) is created to increase the security based on identifying abnormal behaviour on your phone.
+The last feature, called Behavioral-based Intrusion Prevention System (IPS) is created to increase the security based on identifying abnormal behavior on your phone.

-In addition to this, with the SIRINOS™ you also get your cryptocurrency and blockchain features, such as Built-in cold storage wallet, dCENTER (decentralized app center) and a private Token Conversion Service.
+In addition to this, with the SIRINOS you also get your cryptocurrency and blockchain features, such as built-in cold storage wallet, dCENTER (decentralized app center), and a private Token Conversion Service.

 Created by a company with tradition in mechanical keyboards, security and well-built devices, the BlackBerry Key2 is the type of phone which can impress security experts with ease.
-The device is an update version from it’s predecessor – KEYone, which it is set to replace.
-The new device is slightly thinner, smaller and narrower than the old one, but it is a secure as they come.
+The device is an updated version from its predecessor – KEYone, which it is set to replace.
+The new device is slightly thinner, smaller, and narrower than the old one, but it is secure as they come.
 BlackBerry Key2 comes standard with an Android 8.1 and also has Google Assistant.
-Aside from the usual Android, however, the device has several apps which are installed by BlackBerry and they are focused on securing different aspects of the phone.
+Aside from the usual Android, however, the device has several apps that are installed by BlackBerry and they are focused on securing different aspects of the phone.

 BlackBerry KEY2’s Specs

-The Android 8.1 Oreo is the standard operating system and it runs smooth on a 4.5-inch 1620×1080 IPS LCD display with a rather unique 3:2 aspect ratio.
-The reason for that is the mechanical keyboard, which is the main idea why you would get a BlackBerry as your secured phone over another device.
-Futhermore, the smaller display allows for a longer battery life of the 3500 mAh non-removable battery the device has.
-When it comes down to the power of the KEY2, you are covered with one of the best CPUs in the business – Snapdragon 660, that is Octa-Core and clocked at 2.2 GHz on it’s first 4 cores and on 1.8 GHz on it’s other 2 cores.
+The Android 8.1 Oreo is the standard operating system and it runs smoothly on a 4.5-inch 1620×1080 IPS LCD display with a rather unique 3:2 aspect ratio.
+The reason for that is the mechanical keyboard, which is the main idea why you would get a BlackBerry as your secure phone over another device.
+Furthermore, the smaller display allows for a longer battery life of the 3500 mAh non-removable battery the device has.
+When it comes down to the power of the KEY2, you are covered with one of the best CPUs in the business – Snapdragon 660, which is Octa-Core and clocked at 2.2 GHz on it’s first 4 cores and on 1.8 GHz on its other 2 cores.
 The graphics processor of the BlackBerry is Adreno 512 GPU.
-For the storage, you have two 64 GB versions and one 128 GB version that is available only in black colour.
-The device can expand storage up to 256GB however, so we would suggest that you go for the cheaper 64 GB version that has more colour choices available as well.
-The Dual Camera, that is dual 12 MP shooters also has dual tone LED flashes, supports HDR and 4K video recording at 30 FPS and has Scanning and Private Capture features – quite an impressive device.
+For the storage, you have two 64 GB versions and one 128 GB version that is available only in black color.
+The device can expand storage up to 256GB however, so we would suggest that you go for the cheaper 64 GB version that has more color choices available as well.
+The Dual Camera, which is dual 12 MP shooters also has dual-tone LED flashes, supports HDR and 4K video recording at 30 FPS, and has Scanning and Private Capture features – quite an impressive device.
 For the front camera, you have 8MP Fixed Focus and a flash for selfies with a 1080p video as well.
-For the connectivity, you have a wide range of technologies, such as OTG, USB-C, Wi-Fi 802.11 ac, 5GHz Wi-Fi, Bluetooth 5.0, Beidou, Galileo, OTDOA, and even an FM Radio.
+For connectivity, you have a wide range of technologies, such as OTG, USB-C, Wi-Fi 802.11 ac, 5GHz Wi-Fi, Bluetooth 5.0, Beidou, Galileo, OTDOA, and even an FM Radio.
 The dimensions of the Blackberry KEY2 are 151.4mm by 71.8 mm and it is only 8.5 mm thick.